Maluma and Natalia Barulích Break Up Amid Winnie Harlow Romance Rumors

 Maluma and Barulích started dating in 2017 and became Instagram official in 2018.

 E!
-News has reached out to reps for comment.
+News reached out to reps for comment.